 [zimbra-submission] enabled = true port = 587 filter = zimbra-submission logpath = /var/log/zimbra.log maxretry = 3 findtime = 3600 bantime = 36000 action = ufw

-Essentially, we are going to allow an IP to fail to authenticate on the submission port three times within an hour, and then after the fourth failed try we will ban the IP for ten hours.
+Essentially, we are going to allow an IP to fail to authenticate on the submission port three times within an hour, and then after the fourth failed try we will ban the IP for ten hours (feel free to ban the IP for as long as you wish).

 Next we need to configure the filter file: